gkalomiros/shotokan/curriculum/proposed/README.md

   learning Shotokan core kata and basic applications; refinement of partner drills; introduction to advanced partner drills.
 * **Social:** Intermediate leadership roles in the dojo.
-* **Mental:** Japanese terminology for concepts and learning more about karate in general.
+* **Scholastic:** Japanese terminology for concepts and learning more about karate in general.

 Advanced students should focus on how they move.
 Particular attention should be paid to proper breathing, power generation, balance, coordination, and footwork.
 Understanding how these concepts relate to performing combinations of